dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is the mark of an educated mind to be able to entertain a thought without accepting it.
+  Talk is cheap.
+Show me the code.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)